wgph96/PasswordGenerator/README.md

 # PasswordGenerator

-This is used to generate a random password while showcasing how many character you have used
+This is used to generate a random password while showcasing how many character you have used if more then 10 characters